celsiusnarhwal/3515.games/kurisu/README.md

 **Options**:

 * `--output FILE`: The file to write the documentation to.
 Defaults to kurisu/README.md.
-* `-o, --override`: Override the the file specified by -o if it already exists.
+* `-o, --override`: Override the the file specified by --output if it already exists.
 If the file exists and you don't pass this option, you'll be asked if you want to override it.
 * `-c, --copy`: Copy the documentation to the clipboard.
 * `--help`: Show the help message and exit.